NewAlexandria/leadership_readme/onboarding.md

 Ideally, there we will review the content on these three pages, around 2 weeks after someone's start.

-Remember also to setup the PTO calendar, for any full or partial days you need to be OOO.
-Please also add your custom avatar to each of your accounts, to help others quickly identify your edits.
+### Errata and Invitation

-There are many other apps and other things - so if you have ideas to be added to this list (ping me) or the wiki pages (update at will), then thanks for your feedback.
+There are many other apps and other things - so if you have ideas to be added to this list (ping your boss or another leader) or the wiki pages (update at will), then thanks for your feedback.

-Never hesitate to ping me with any questions on accounts, tooling, and configuration, or grab anyone else around you.
+Never hesitate to reach out with any questions on accounts, tooling, and configuration, or grab anyone else around you.   _Alacrity_